 Brunswick v.
 Genesis Healthcare (filed January 10, 2017): This is a nursing home wrongful death case filed in Montgomery County.
-Decedent, within one month of residing at Shady Grove Center, develops a pressure ulcer on his sacrum which becomes infected.
-It goes untreated, and contributes to his death within two months.
+Within one month of residing at Shady Grove Center, the decedent develops a pressure ulcer on his sacrum which becomes infected.
+It goes untreated and contributes to his death within two months.

 Palk v.
 Ambulatory Urology Surgical Center, LLC (filed January 11, 2017): This is a medical malpractice case filed in Cumberland.
 A woman is in the hospital recovering from a procedure that required anesthesia.
 She allegedly falls off of a stretcher while attempting to stand up, and strikes her head on the face and wall.

 Keller v.
 MEP Health, LLC (filed January 12, 2017): This is a radiologist and emergency room malpractice case filed by Allegany County.
 A man falls off a ladder and goes to the ER where he is told he does not have a significant injury so to go about his normal activities.
 A few weeks later, doctors realize they missed three fractures in his spine in the original CT.
 He alleges that if the fractures would have been reported sooner, he would have been in a brace and on bed rest, eliminating the need for a kyphoplasty.
 He is left permanently and significantly disabled.